Sandbox: Annoying Video Game Helper

 - The Bioware spin-off Sonic Chronicles: The Dark Brotherhood mostly plays this straight by making Tails the designated tutorial exposition character.
 It also subverts it by allowing the player to shut him up, with some dialogue options that make Sonic sound like a total A-hole.

-- Let's not forget all those times Tails has stolen your air bubbles...
+- All those times Tails has stolen your air bubbles...
 YOU KNOW WHAT I'M TALKING ABOUT!

 - On the other hand, if Player 2 takes control of Tails, he has the potential to be a Game Breaker.
 However, he's a nuisance in Sonic 2's special stages if there isn't a second player.